ExlService (EXLS) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of ExlService (NASDAQ:EXLS) from a hold rating to a buy rating in a research report report published on Wednesday.
-They currently have $69.00 price target on the business services provider’s stock.
+Zacks Investment Research upgraded shares of ExlService (NASDAQ:EXLS) from a hold rating to a buy rating in a research report released on Tuesday morning.
+Zacks Investment Research currently has $70.00 price objective on the business services provider’s stock.

 According to Zacks, “ExlService Holdings, Inc. is a leading operations management and analytics company that designs and enables agile, customer-centric operating models to help clients improve their revenue growth and profitability.
 ExlService Holdings delivery model provides market-leading business outcomes using EXL’s proprietary Business EXLerator Framework, cutting-edge analytics, digital transformation and domain expertise.
 At EXL, look deeper to help companies improve global operations, enhance data-driven insights, increase customer satisfaction, and manage risk and compliance.
 EXL serves the insurance, healthcare, banking and financial services, utilities, travel, transportation and logistics industries. “

-ExlService (NASDAQ:EXLS) last posted its earnings results on Tuesday, May 1st.
-The business services provider reported $0.64 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.64.
-The company had revenue of $206.97 million during the quarter, compared to the consensus estimate of $203.78 million.
+ExlService (NASDAQ:EXLS) last posted its quarterly earnings data on Tuesday, May 1st.
+The business services provider reported $0.64 earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.64.
+The business had revenue of $206.97 million for the quarter, compared to the consensus estimate of $203.78 million.
 ExlService had a net margin of 7.03% and a return on equity of 15.05%.
-The firm’s quarterly revenue was up 13.1% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.60 earnings per share. research analysts expect that ExlService will post 2.26 earnings per share for the current year.
+The company’s revenue was up 13.1% compared to the same quarter last year.
+During the same period last year, the firm posted $0.60 earnings per share. research analysts forecast that ExlService will post 2.26 EPS for the current year.

-In other news, EVP Vikas Bhalla sold 6,122 shares of the business’s stock in a transaction dated Monday, July 9th.
-The shares were sold at an average price of $60.00, for a total transaction of $367,320.00.
-Following the completion of the sale, the executive vice president now owns 4,615 shares of the company’s stock, valued at $276,900.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Rohit Kapoor sold 3,265 shares of the business’s stock in a transaction dated Wednesday, June 20th.
-The stock was sold at an average price of $59.95, for a total transaction of $195,736.75.
-Following the sale, the chief executive officer now directly owns 443,447 shares of the company’s stock, valued at approximately $26,584,647.65.
+In other news, EVP Nancy Saltzman sold 2,000 shares of the firm’s stock in a transaction dated Thursday, June 14th.
+The shares were sold at an average price of $59.07, for a total value of $118,140.00.
+Following the transaction, the executive vice president now directly owns 8,585 shares of the company’s stock, valued at $507,115.95.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CEO Rohit Kapoor sold 4,439 shares of the firm’s stock in a transaction dated Tuesday, July 24th.
+The stock was sold at an average price of $62.50, for a total transaction of $277,437.50.
+Following the completion of the transaction, the chief executive officer now directly owns 358,320 shares in the company, valued at $22,395,000.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 55,770 shares of company stock valued at $3,362,757.
+Over the last three months, insiders sold 62,327 shares of company stock worth $3,772,570.
 Insiders own 4.40% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Teachers Advisors LLC increased its stake in shares of ExlService by 3.3% during the fourth quarter.
-Teachers Advisors LLC now owns 370,029 shares of the business services provider’s stock worth $22,331,000 after purchasing an additional 11,819 shares in the last quarter.
-Fenimore Asset Management Inc. purchased a new stake in shares of ExlService during the second quarter worth about $10,477,000.
-Deutsche Bank AG increased its stake in shares of ExlService by 98.5% during the fourth quarter.
-Deutsche Bank AG now owns 158,183 shares of the business services provider’s stock worth $9,544,000 after purchasing an additional 78,489 shares in the last quarter.
-Millennium Management LLC increased its stake in shares of ExlService by 699.9% during the fourth quarter.
-Millennium Management LLC now owns 111,121 shares of the business services provider’s stock worth $6,706,000 after purchasing an additional 97,230 shares in the last quarter.
-Finally, Guggenheim Capital LLC purchased a new stake in shares of ExlService during the fourth quarter worth about $1,461,000.
-90.67% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently bought and sold shares of EXLS.
+BTIM Corp. purchased a new position in shares of ExlService in the second quarter worth about $12,675,000.
+Fenimore Asset Management Inc. purchased a new position in ExlService during the second quarter worth about $10,477,000.
+Millennium Management LLC raised its stake in ExlService by 699.9% during the fourth quarter.
+Millennium Management LLC now owns 111,121 shares of the business services provider’s stock worth $6,706,000 after purchasing an additional 97,230 shares during the period.
+Deutsche Bank AG raised its stake in ExlService by 98.5% during the fourth quarter.
+Deutsche Bank AG now owns 158,183 shares of the business services provider’s stock worth $9,544,000 after purchasing an additional 78,489 shares during the period.
+Finally, Pembroke Management LTD raised its stake in ExlService by 160.9% during the second quarter.
+Pembroke Management LTD now owns 118,700 shares of the business services provider’s stock worth $6,720,000 after purchasing an additional 73,200 shares during the period.
+90.64% of the stock is currently owned by hedge funds and other institutional investors.

 ExlService Holdings, Inc provides operations management and analytics services in the United States, the United Kingdom, and internationally.
 The company offers business process management (BPM) services to the insurance industry in the areas of claims processing, subrogation, premium and benefit administration, agency management, account reconciliation, policy research, underwriting support, new business processing, policy servicing, premium audit, surveys, billing and collection, commercial and residential survey, and customer services.